Multiwavelength Radiation from the Interaction between Magnetar Bursts and Companion Star in a Binary System: Model

 The temperature evolution of the heating region due to radiation cooling is~\citep{Yang_2021ApJ...920...34Y}

-where $T_{\rm eff, 0}$ is the initial temperature that we can get from Eq.~\ref{eq:Teff}.
-We can then use Eq.~\ref{eq:Lre} and Eq.~\ref{eq:Lnu} to get the light curve of the reemission since the reemission is the black-body radiation.
+where $T_{\rm eff, 0}$ is the initial temperature that we can obtain from Eq.~\ref{eq:Teff}.
+We can then use Eq.~\ref{eq:Lre} and Eq.~\ref{eq:Lnu} to obtain the light curve of the re-emission, because the re-emission is the black-body radiation.